AlinaZahozi/prefabs-triggers/README.md

 **Finding the files on GitHub -**

-I gathered all the scenes I built in the "Assignment" folder, you can find it according to the path:
+I gathered all the scenes I added in the "Assignment" folder, you can find it according to the path:
 "Alina_Prefabs_And_Triggers/Assets/Scenes/Assignment"

 I gathered all the scripts I added in the "Assignment" folder, you can find it according to the path: